jynik/ready-set-yocto/ready-set-yocto.md

 "*cleansstate*".
 Using "*clean*" is essentially like running "make clean" -- it will clean up compilation, but not configuration, artifacts.*

-When this completes, run `bitbake devshell busybox` again and confirm that the `.config` file has indeed been updated to reflect our changes.
+When this completes, run `bitbake -c devshell busybox` again and confirm that the `.config` file has indeed been updated to reflect our changes.
 Then write the newly regenerated `core-image-base-raspberrypi3.rpi-sdimg` to an SD card, boot it, and observe that you can now use the "xz" and "unxz" commands in all their glory.